alephium/www/src/content/news/Leman-Network-Upgrade-Activation-on-March-30th-606884904c0c/index.md

 The Leman Upgrade has new Virtual Machine instructions and built-in functions.
 The “Sub-contract” concept and new built-in functions for debugging, asserting, logging, migrating existing contracts, burning tokens, etc., to improve the dApp development experience.

-New Node/Explorer APIs, web3 library, and wallets (through WalletConnect & <a href="https://medium.com/@alephium/alephium-launches-browser-extension-wallet-706dfeda98f5" class="markup--anchor markup--p-anchor" data-href="https://medium.com/@alephium/alephium-launches-browser-extension-wallet-706dfeda98f5" target="_blank">browser extension</a>) will help reduce the required software development cycle to build dApps on Alephium.
+New Node/Explorer APIs, web3 library, and wallets (through WalletConnect & <a href="https://medium.com/@alephium/alephium-launches-browser-extension-wallet-706dfeda98f5" data-href="https://medium.com/@alephium/alephium-launches-browser-extension-wallet-706dfeda98f5">browser extension</a>) will help reduce the required software development cycle to build dApps on Alephium.

 ---

-If you need assistance, you are welcome to reach out in the community channels on <a href="https://alephium.org/discord" class="markup--anchor markup--p-anchor" data-href="https://alephium.org/discord" rel="noopener" target="_blank">Discord</a>, <a href="https://t.me/alephiumgroup" class="markup--anchor markup--p-anchor" data-href="https://t.me/alephiumgroup" rel="noopener" target="_blank">Telegram</a>.
-And follow <a href="https://twitter.com/alephium" class="markup--anchor markup--p-anchor" data-href="https://twitter.com/alephium" rel="noopener" target="_blank">@alephium on Twitter</a> to stay up-to-date.
+If you need assistance, you are welcome to reach out in the community channels on [Discord](/discord), <a href="https://t.me/alephiumgroup" data-href="https://t.me/alephiumgroup">Telegram</a>.
+And follow <a href="https://twitter.com/alephium" data-href="https://twitter.com/alephium">@alephium on Twitter</a> to stay up-to-date.